Pembrokeshire Action To Combat Hardship: Basics Banks

-Fill Your Boots

-In order to allow people access to the service they offer that may not have the ability to cook or heat food given to them through the basics bank.
-PATCH offers a voucher scheme whereby people can donate money via PATCH to people who will be given vouchers to be used in local cafes and other food outlets.
-These will then be redeemed by the outlet, through PATCH, for the full cash price.

 Christmas Toy Appeal

 A PATCH toy appeal has happened annually since 2010, whereby toys and other presents are donated to PATCH who then distribute them to families with children who are referred via outside agencies.
 The presents are then delivered, during school times, so the children are unaware.
 In 2013 over 500 children, in over 180 families were given 4-5 'good quality' gifts for each child.

-Food Co-Op

-In April 2014 PATCH launched a food co-op, buying fresh food and selling it at cost price to the public.
-Unlike its other services, this is not on a referral-only basis and is open to the public to use.

 Support

 PATCH receives support from numerous local business.
-The main contributors to the charity include South Hook LNG terminal, NatWest Milford Haven Branch and the Tesco Milford Haven and Pembroke Dock Stores.
+The main contributors to the charity include Valero, Lidl and Tesco Milford Haven and Haverfordwest Stores.
 As well as support from the local media.

-Stephen Crabb, the MP Preseli Pembrokeshire, is also a supporter of the charity and officially opened their Haverfordwest branch.
-Simon Hart, MP for Carmarthen West and South Pembrokeshire is also a supporter of the charity.

 In 2014 the charity was named Milford Haven Port Authority/Port of Milford Haven charity of the year and received financial support and other services through the port authority.

 In media

 Their first major media appearance was on the BBC documentary "The Mount: A Welsh Estate" where they visited the Milford Haven branch.
 In late 2011 they appeared on Channel 5 news due to a volunteer, Rosalyn Wild, being a finalist in "Britain's Kindest Kid".

 In December 2012 PATCH was also a featured in a Christmas edition of the BBC show Songs of Praise.